tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The "ietf-te-packet-types" module contains the following YANG reusable identities:

 backup-protection-type:
-: A base YANG identity for supported protection types that a backup or bypass tunnel can provide as defined in {{!RFC4090}}.
+: A base identity for supported protection types that a backup or bypass tunnel can provide as defined in {{!RFC4090}}.

 bc-model-type:
-: A base YANG identity for supported Diffserv-TE Bandwidth Constraints Models as defined in {{?RFC4125}}, {{?RFC4126}}, and {{?RFC4127}}.
+: A base identity for supported Diffserv-TE Bandwidth Constraints Models as defined in {{?RFC4125}}, {{?RFC4126}}, and {{?RFC4127}}.

 bandwidth-profile-type:
-: A base YANG identity for various bandwidth profiles specified in {{MEF_10.3}}, {{?RFC2697}} and {{?RFC2698}} that may be used to limit bandwidth utilization of packet flows (e.g., MPLS-TE LSPs).
+: A base identity for various bandwidth profiles specified in {{MEF_10.3}}, {{?RFC2697}} and {{?RFC2698}} that may be used to limit bandwidth utilization of packet flows (e.g., MPLS-TE LSPs).

 ### Data Types

-The "ietf-te-packet-types" module contains the following YANG reusable data types:
+The "ietf-te-packet-types" module contains the following YANG reusable data type:

 te-bandwidth-requested-type:
 : An enumerated type for the different options to request bandwidth for a specific tunnel.